 Note that this example is for a route between Chesapeake Bay and Bermuda.
 What is missing from the previous weather routing solution is for the solver to take ocean currents into consideration.
 The Gulf Stream is a rather important feature in these waters.

 The solver can be easily configured to accept ocean current data.
-This is done in the system settings editor:
+This is done in the vessel settings editor:

 Click on the Include current data option.
 By default, the current data will be used outside of its valid forecast time, you have the option of disabling this.
 (Current data is often not available for the same forecast duration as for the wind forecast models.)